-- 1. Build a website either as an online brochure or as a tool to sell directly to the public with an e-commerce site. - 2.
-Write relevant 'blogging' articles and link them to your website.
-Think about putting advice videos on U-tube but also with a link so that people can buy-in help or products from your business. - 3.
-Make sure your business premises is listed on google maps, along with contacts, opening times and if relevant menus, order forms etc. Most people don't use specific directories today they just google from their phones. - 4.
-Have a business page on Facebook. - 5.
-Use Twitter to gain followers and build credibility and to direct people to your website. - 6.
+- 1. Build a website either as an online brochure or as a tool to sell directly to the public with an e-commerce site.
+Writing relevant articles and posting them to your website.
+This is known as 'Blogging' and can be an effective way of building up interest and credibility and getting people to your website. - 2.
+Have a business page on Facebook - 3.
+Use Twitter to gain followers and build credibility and to direct people to your website. - 4.
 Have a Linkedin Profile.
-This is important if your customers are other businesses. - 7.
-Use e-bay to sell your products. - 8.
-Sell your products through Amazon.co.uk Marketplace or other online shop groupings.
+This is important if your customers are other businesses. - 5.
+Use e-bay to sell your products. - Sell your products through Amazon.co.uk Marketplace or other online shop groupings.